 The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC 480.
 Class A ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable Class A ordinary shares (including Class A ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company’s control) are classified as temporary equity.
 At all other times, Class A ordinary shares are classified as shareholders’ equity.
 The Company’s Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company’s control and subject to the occurrence of uncertain future events.
-Accordingly, as of March 31, 2022 and December 31, 2021, an aggregate of 32,408,414 Class A ordinary shares subject to possible redemption are presented as temporary equity, outside of the shareholders’ deficit section of the Company’s condensed balance sheets.
+Accordingly, as of March 31, 2023 and December 31, 2022, an aggregate of 4,639,867 and 6,794,168 Class A ordinary shares subject to possible redemption, are presented as temporary equity, outside of the shareholders’ deficit section of the Company’s condensed balance sheets, respectively.

 paid-incapital (to the extent available) and accumulated deficit.

-The calculation of diluted net income per ordinary share does not consider the effect of the warrants issued in connection with the Initial Public Offering (including exercise of the over-allotment option) and the Private Placement to purchase an aggregate of16,523,926
+The calculation of diluted net (loss) income per ordinary share does not consider the effect of the warrants issued in connection with the Initial Public Offering (including exercise of the Over-Allotment option) and the Private Placement to purchase an aggregate

-ordinary shares in the calculation of diluted income per share, because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted net income per share is the same as basic net income per share for the three months ended March 31, 2022 and 2021.
-The initial accretion associated with the redeemable Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.
-Subsequent periods accretion of Class A ordinary shares subject to possible redemption is recognized as a deemed dividend to shareholders in the calculation of the net income per ordinary share.
+shares in the calculation of diluted (loss) income per share, because their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted net (loss) income per share is the same as basic net (loss) income per share for the three months ended March 31, 2023 and 2022.
+Accretion associated with the redeemable Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.
+Subsequent periods accretion of Class A ordinary shares subject to possible redemption is recognized as a deemed dividend to shareholders in the calculation of the net (loss) income per ordinary share.